Bernard Friedman: Education, Medical Training and Role in WW2

 He was educated at Pretoria Boys High School and then studied medicine at the University of Edinburgh, where he was a gold medalist.
 He later became a specialist in aural surgery after studies in London and Vienna.
 Friedman practised in Johannesburg and was Honorary Surgeon to the Ear, Nose and Throat Department of Johannesburg Hospital and then Head of Department.
 He was senior lecturer in Otolaryngology at the Medical School of the University of Witwatersrand and consultant to the United Defence Force.
 In the 1920s he became a good friend of Princess Alice, Countess of Athlone, whose husband was Governor General of the Union of South Africa.
 The friendship lasted until Princess Alice's death.
 As an officer in the Medical Corps in the Second World War, he was Chief Aural Surgeon to the Military Hospital in Johannesburg.

 Political career

 A United Party candidate, he became an MP for Hillbrow in 1943 when Smuts was returned to power.
 In Parliament he was noted for the informed content of his speeches, particularly those on financial and treasury matters, and was admired by members on both sides of the House for his quick repartee and cutting interjections and "brilliant presentation" of argument in support of press freedom.
-Friedman kept his seat until 1948 when Jan Smuts fell from power and the Nationalist Party under D. F. Malan took over Government.
+Friedman kept his seat in 1948 when Jan Smuts fell from power and the Nationalist Party under D. F. Malan took over Government.
 Dr Friedman saw the nationalists as doomed to failure.
 He said "The National Party has always had its back to the wall and so it has never been able to read the writing on it".